tianocore/edk2-pytool-extensions/docs/user/index.md

 be implemented.

 1. `UefiBuildPlugin` - Used for platform builds, this interface has two hooks: pre-build and post-build.
+2. `UefiSingleModuleBuildPlugin` - Used for single module builds, this interface has two hooks: pre-build and post-build.
-2. `CiBuildPlugin` - Our CI process is to run all CiBuildPlugins for each package.
+3. `CiBuildPlugin` - Our CI process is to run all CiBuildPlugins for each package.
 Each plugin is essentially a test that will be executed on the given code tree.
-3. `UefiHelperPlugin` - Registers one or
+4. `UefiHelperPlugin` - Registers one or
    more functions that can called by any part of the build system.

 [Plugin Manager Documentation](features/plugin_manager)